draekko/woocommerce-mailchimp-casl/readme.txt

 - Subscribe customers to MailChimp after order creation
 - Subscribe customers to MailChimp after order completion

-#### Works with MailChimp Interest Groups ####

-- Set one or more interest groups to add users to based on the selected MailChimp list.

 #### Opt-In Settings ####

 - MailChimp double opt-in support (control whether a double opt-in email